 If your dog has been diagnosed with whipworm, consult your veterinarian for the best treatment.
 Whipworm treatment for infected dogs may be a multi-step process, but it is essential to ridding your dog of a harmful parasitic infection.

 Once your dog has been treated for an active whipworm infection, begin a worm-prevention medication schedule.
 Keep in mind that many dewormers and worm-preventers do not prevent whipworm.
-Choose a wormer that prevents whipworm infection.
+Choose a wormer that prevents whipworm infection, like this one.
 Administer the treatment as directed.
 Because whipworms are so hard to remove from a yard, this is the best way to ensure your dog does not get reinfected after treatment.

 Maintain a Clean Yard